Organized December 3, 1892

 Philanthropy: In keeping with our mission, the Woman’s Art Club sponsors a merit-based scholarship for a female artist pursuing art education.
 We also donate funds to Cincinnati’s Art Works Summer Apprentice Program.

-Other Club Activities: These include a bi-monthly Book Club and Spontaneous Social Activities in addition to the organized ones.
+Participation in Other Club Activities: These include Book Group, Group Art Critiques, Open and Sketch Group Studos at The Barn, as well as Spontaneous Social Activities in addition to organized ones.

 Communications: Club members receive a monthly newsletter September through June as well as emails and reminders about Club events and Member exhibitions.
 Club members also have access to member-only resources on our website.